Australia: Practical Aquaponics (Good Information...looks like some nice sized experiment ideas for education)

 The small energy requirement of my system is essential because I run this airlift pump 24/7 and have been doing so since mid March 2010.
 The aquarium air pump is powered by two 45 watt solar panels which keep three 12 volt deep cycle batteries charged.
 The batteries are connected in parallel.
 The DC power from the batteries is converted to AC by a 400 watt inverter.
 This is a system that is running off grid, has low maintenance requirments and is reliable.
 I like my aquaponics system so much that I will be adding another modified system in my greenhouse sometime in the next month or two.

 I selected bluegill as the fish for my aquponics system because they are edible, they are hardy and they were free from my neighbors pond.
 Bluegill are a great choice for systems like mine kept outside in an unheated greenhouse where temperatures are not suitable for fish like tilapia (tilapia need 70 F water).
 I feed my bluegills meat scraps, other kitchen scraps, worms from my worm bin and some commerical fishfood.
 In the future I may add some catfish to the barrel.
-If I do decide to add some catfish, I will make a catfish trap and catch some of the baby channel cat fish from my neighbors pond later this summer.
+If I do decide to add some catfish, I will make a catfish trap and catch some of the baby channel cat fish.

 As for vegetables I have had the most success with tomatoes and green beans.
 Since my wife and I love tomatoes and greenbeans I am very excited to see how this system holds up supporting the fish and plants during the summer, fall and winter.